 Graph-fit criteria

-Pick graph DB only when traversal-heavy and relationship-centric queries are central to product value.
+Choose a graph database only when multi-hop traversal and relationship-centric queries are central to product value.

 Relationship modeling